gw-cs2312/gw-cs2312.github.io/examples/sample.md

   Lab: Lab 3
   Office Hours: TBD

-### Course Outline

-  TBD

 ### Textbook and Resources

 The textbooks for this course are:

-  * **Required:** [Discrete Mathematics with Applications](https://www.amazon.com/Discrete-Mathematics-Applications-Susanna-Epp/dp/0495391328) by Susanna S. Epp, Cengage Learning; 5th edition or 4th edition
+  * **Required:** [Discrete Mathematics with Applications](https://www.amazon.com/Discrete-Mathematics-Applications-Susanna-Epp/dp/0495391328) by Susanna S. Epp, Cengage Learning; 5th edition (4th edition is fine too)

 You can get the e-book or may want to check Amazon.com for a cheaper copy.
+Please come talk to us if you are concenred about the cost.

 ### Grading